snwilson23/Portfolio/README.md

 Description:
 A Jupyter notebook (and exercises) I created for an assignment where I had to teach my fellow students the basics of list comprehensions in Python.

+### Mountain Projects Scraping
+#### file name: mountainProject.py

+Description:
+A simple example of a web scrape that I did of the mountain projects API which read the various climbing grades of the input longitude and latitude.
+It then calculates the average grade of said location.